yqszxx/dinocpu/README.md

 # Getting the code

-To get the code, you can clone the repository that is in jlpteaching: `jlpteaching/dinocpu`.
+To got the code, you can clone the repository that is in jlpteaching: `jlpteaching/dinocpu`.

 ```
 git clone https://github.com/jlpteaching/dinocpu.git